Accreditation Criteria & Core Components

 IMPORTANT UPDATE: Revised Criteria for Accreditation Effective September 1, 2020

 The HLC Board of Trustees approved the adoption of a new language for the Criteria for Accreditation at the February 2019 meeting.
 The new Criteria will be showcased at the April 2019 annual HLC conference and become effective on September 1, 2020, BEFORE the peer review visit to UA on April 26-27, 2021.

 The institution’s mission is clear and articulated publicly; it guides the institution’s operations.

 [Revision Highlights: Staff noted that institutions and peer reviewers routinely ask what HLC means by “diversity of society” or “role in a multicultural society.”
 Many of the edits intend to elaborate on this idea.
-The goal was to build on the concept communicated in the Guiding Value #3: Education for a diverse, technological, globally connected world.]
+The goal was to build on the concept communicated in Guiding Value #3: Education for a diverse, technological, globally connected world.]

 1.A.
 The institution’s mission is articulated publicly and operationalized throughout the institution.

 - The mission was developed through a process suited to the context of the institution.